minilogique/A5T/README.md

 - This version is made for M3 flatheads.
 You need to drill and tap the radiator for M3 bolts.
 Reasoning behind this is that the M2.5 bolts that I got with the toolhead were soft as shi-, so to properly fix that I just upped the size.
 - Flatheads instead of normals for maximizing plastic above the radiator, extruder might not sit flush with the top of the shroud but instead on the flatheads themselves - heating the bolt a bit when tightening can alleviate that.
 - 2510 fan is bolted directly into plastic with M3 bolts, do not manhandle it.
+4 bolts is perfect, 2 is enough.

 ___